What is a Factoring Company?: Small Business Options

 OTR Solutions

-OTR Solutions (formerly OTR Capital) is one of the leading invoice factoring companies for the transportation industry.
+OTR Solutions (formerly OTR Capital) is a leading invoice factoring company serving the transportation industry.
 Some rank as the best invoice factoring company among freight factoring companies.
-The company offers additional services such as equipment financing, insurance, fuel cards, and tax assistance.
+The company offers additional services, including equipment financing, insurance, fuel cards, and tax assistance.

 Complementing their invoice factoring service, OTR offers a convenient online portal to check your customers’ credit.
 Simply enter the MC number to find the results you need.